15 common money scams to avoid

-Both online and offline, fraudsters are getting increasingly sophisticated at stealing your hard earned dosh – so it's crucial to keep your wits about you at all times.
+Both online and offline, fraudsters are getting increasingly sophisticated at stealing your hard-earned cash.
+That's why it's crucial to keep your wits about you at all times.

-If you've ever wondered what this term means (when it's not on a tub of Ben & Jerry's, that is), 'phishing' is what digital thieves do when they're trying 'phish' for your card details online.
+Not sure what this term means (when it's not on a tub of Ben & Jerry's)?
+'Phishing' is what digital thieves do when they're trying 'phish' for your card details online.

-You'll receive an email, disguised as being sent from a trusted payment source, which tries to convince you to share personal details in whatever way it can.
+You'll receive an email, disguised as being sent from a trusted payment source, which tries to convince you to share your personal details.

-The bottom line is that HMRC, SLC, banks, Paypal, eBay... they'll never ask you to reveal personal details over email, so if you're asked to do it, don't.
+The bottom line is that SLC, HMRC, banks, PayPal, eBay, etc. will never ask you to reveal personal details over email.
+If you're asked to do it, don't.